palaa159/Docs/Tutorials/14-MyoWare_Integration.md

 ![MyoWare Board](../assets/images/myoware.jpg)

 1. MyoWare board
-2. OpenBCI board (we'll be using a Cyton board) and power source
+2. OpenBCI board (we'll be using a Cyton board) with headers soldered and power source
-3. OpenBCI dongle
+3. OpenBCI dongle, if using Cyton board
-4. Headers for soldering (I used male headers but you can use whichever you prefer).
-5. Jumper Wires (depending on which headers you use).
-At least 3 of these cables will need to have female ends and at least 2 will need male ends, the other vary depending on which headers you use.
+4. Two male-male wires, and three male-female wires
-6. Soldering iron and materials
+5. Soldering iron and materials

 ### 1. Soldering the MyoWare Headers

-Solder 5 wires to the MyoWare board as shown:
+Solder 5 wires to the MyoWare board as shown below.
+Solder the male-male wires to the "+" and "-" connects, and the male-female wires to the R, E, and M connects.

 ![MyoWare Board post-soldering](../assets/images/myoware_post_solder.jpg)

 The wires attached to the "+" and "-" connects will be used to supply power to the board.
 They'll be attached to high voltage and ground outputs on the OpenBCI board.

 The wires attached to the R, E, and M connects will transmit electrical signals from MyoWare's three electrodes to the OpenBCI board.
 R is the reference electrode, the one attached to the black wire.
-E is the end electrode, and M is the middle electrode.
+M is the middle electrode, and E is the end electrode.
 The E and M electrodes will measure activity across a muscle.

 ### 2. OpenBCI Board